 November 2010

-Sophie Geist, a Seattle volunteer from Bridges to Understanding worked with her Youth Empowerment class in RDF Kalleda School to learn about the local Lambadi tribal culture.
+Sophie Geist, volunteer – Bridges to Understanding worked with her Youth Empowerment class in RDF Kalleda School to learn about the local Lambadi tribal culture.
 The students investigated the phenomenon of disappearing cultures and how to preserve them.

 September 2010